DevsDNA/WhenTheAppWasBuilt/README.md

 [assembly: AssemblyVersion("1.0.*")]
 ```

 Does your project target .NET Standard?
-No worries, just add the following two lines to your CSPROJ —so we can use wildcards as indicated above:
+No worries, just add the following two lines to your CSPROJ —so we can use wildcards as indicated above— and make sure `AssemblyVersion` attribute is placed, for instance, at your main App.xaml.cs:
 ```xml
   <PropertyGroup>
     <TargetFramework>netstandard2.0</TargetFramework>